MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/rds-office-vdi-rdsh.md

 The OneDrive Desktop App isn’t supported for client sessions that are hosted on Windows 2008 Terminal Services or Windows 2012 Remote Desktop Services (RDS) in non-persistent environments.
 Persistent Virtual Desktop Infrastructure (VDI) environments are supported.
 For more information, see [OneDrive for Business and VDI environments](/onedrive/sync-vdi-support).

 ## Skype for Business
-Skype for Business is not supported for RDSH deployments.
-For VDI deployments check out the documentation on [planning for Skype for Business in VDI environments](/skypeforbusiness/plan-your-deployment/clients-and-devices/vdi-environments).
+Skype for Business isn't supported for RDSH deployments.
+For VDI deployments, check out the documentation on [planning for Skype for Business in VDI environments](/skypeforbusiness/plan-your-deployment/clients-and-devices/vdi-environments).